vmanav/RoadMaps/Coding Journey/README.md

 8.Microsoft Academia Code.fun.do - https://www.acadaccelerator.com/

-9.

-10.

-11.

-12.

-#Mathematics for Computer Programmers
+### MATHEMATICS FOR PROGRAMMERS AND DATA SCIENCE ENTHUSIASTS

 1. Calculus -  Extremely important for a lot of programming topics.
 Machine Learning, Artificial intelligence, Minimisation /Maximisation, etc.

 2. Linear Algebra - Matrices are key to solve a lot of problems.
 It is again a very general topic which every programmer should know

 3. Number Theory - This a useful topic if you are working with cryptography.
 It is also useful to understand the low level representations of data.
 Number Theory along with well    	known sequences is also important for competitive programming.

 4. Game Theory - Again a domain specific concept.
 You may never need it in your entire programming career but for it is useful for competitive programming and modelling several real - life problems.